geksiong/gs-garden/projects/music_server.md

 Make this change permanent similarly as the font replacement method - by changing the softlinks to your new file.

 > However, doing this fixes the Digital Clock but breaks the Analog clock, so don't fix this if you prefer the analog clock...
+>
+> Also, the Dot Matrix and Word Clocks are still broken.

 I have no idea how to get a proper fix back to the maintainers...the project team seems to be using private repos for these parts.